rhilconsultants/RHEL/workshops/Developers Day/prerequisites.md

 - sudo Privileges: You must have sudo privileges to install packages and manage system services (like Systemd).

+- all the Exercises will be running on "node1" so once you are logged in to the bastion use ssh to login to "node1"

 ## 3. Terminal Enhancements

 ### 3.1. tmux (Terminal Multiplexer)